Ankit-2000/Browser-for-blind/Readme.md

 Firstly, it will ask the blind user to speak of keyword he/she want to search.
 After confirming the keyword, it will search the google and will read the results of the google search page in the following manner:

-Eg- if keyword = document:
+Eg- if keyword = document :

 System - linkelements of the document are :
 1. document-wikipedia
 2. google docs